habib392/HTB-Guide/Hack The Box/Instructions/Network Enumeration with Nmap/Cheat Sheet.md

 ## Scanning Options
 Nmap Option	Description
 10.10.10.0/24	Target network range.
--sn	Disables port scanning.
+- sn	Disables port scanning.
--Pn	Disables ICMP Echo Requests
+- Pn	Disables ICMP Echo Requests
--n	Disables DNS Resolution.
+- n	Disables DNS Resolution.
--PE	Performs the ping scan by using ICMP Echo Requests against the target.
+- PE	Performs the ping scan by using ICMP Echo Requests against the target.
---packet-trace	Shows all packets sent and received.
+-- packet-trace	Shows all packets sent and received.
---reason	Displays the reason for a specific result.
+-- reason	Displays the reason for a specific result.
---disable-arp-ping	Disables ARP Ping Requests.
+-- disable-arp-ping	Disables ARP Ping Requests.
---top-ports=<num>	Scans the specified top ports that have been defined as most frequent.
+-- top-ports=<num>	Scans the specified top ports that have been defined as most frequent.
 -p-	Scan all ports.
 -p22-110	Scan all ports between 22 and 110.
 -p22,25	Scans only the specified ports 22 and 25.